 COVID-19 update: Transport in Auckland under Alert Level 2

-The Government has announced that New Zealand will be moving to Alert Level 2 at 11:59pm on 13 May 2020.
+The Government has announced that Auckland will be moving to Alert Level 2 at 11:59pm on Sunday 30 August.

-The Government has advised that the general rule for Alert Level 2 is to play it safe.
+The Government is advising that the general rule for Alert Level 2 is to play it safe.
 This means that if you are feeling sick you should stay home.
-Do not go to work or school.
+Do not go to work or school feeling unwell.
 Do not socialise, and if you are showing symptoms of COVID-19 you should avoid using public transport when travelling to a medical appointment.

-Auckland Mayor Phil Goff welcomes the move to Level 2.
+Auckland Mayor Phil Goff welcomes the move to Alert Level 2.

-“After seven weeks in lockdown, Aucklanders will be able to move around more freely once we enter Level 2 on Thursday," he says.
+“After more than a fortnight at Alert Level 3 Aucklanders will be able to move around the city more freely once we enter Alert Level 2 on Monday,” he says.

-Public transport users are also advised that passenger capacity on buses, trains and ferries will be significantly lower than what was available prior to COVID-19.
+Please also note that passenger capacity on buses, trains and ferries will be significantly lower than usual.
 This is because of the need to maintain physical distancing onboard public transport vehicles as required by the Government for Alert Level 2.

 We therefore ask our customers to ensure that they plan their journey ahead with the AT Mobile app, which now also displays how many people are on a bus or train service at any given time, or the journey planner on our website.

-Auckland Transport also encourages Aucklanders to consider travelling outside of usual peak hours (7:00-9:00am and 3:00-7:00pm) where possible.
-This not only supports physical distancing as more people return to work, but also helps reduce peak congestion and the strain on public transport to make sure everyone can get to where they need to go quickly and safely.
+Auckland Transport (AT) encourages Aucklanders to continue considering travelling outside of usual peak hours (7:00-9:00am and 3:00-7:00pm) where possible.
+This not only supports physical distancing requirements, but also helps reduce peak congestion and the strain on public transport to make sure everyone can get to where they need to go quickly and safely.